An in-depth report on the causes, diagnosis, and treatment of non-Hodgkin's lymphoma.

 Radiation is tailored to the individual and usually limited to the diseased areas and possibly nearby regions:

-- If the lymphoma is confined to tissues above the diaphragm, radiation is delivered to the neck, chest, and under arms (called the mantle-field) and sometimes to lymph nodes in the upper abdomen or spleen or both.
+- If the lymphoma is confined to tissues above the diaphragm, radiation may be delivered to the neck, chest, and under arms (called the mantle-field) and sometimes to lymph nodes in the upper abdomen or spleen or both.

 - If the lymphoma is below the diaphragm, subtotal nodal radiation may be used, which is directed to other regions, including lymph nodes in the upper abdomen, spleen, and pelvis, in addition to the mantle-field.